Kyslik/FEIStyle/README.md

     ```
  - you can download MacTex manually from [tug.org](http://www.tug.org/mactex/mactex-download.html).

->**Note**: MacTex installs also bibDesk which can be used to maintain your bibliography
+>**Note**: MacTex installs also BibDesk which can be used to maintain your bibliography in a very nice way.

 ### Updating TeX packages